apache/hbase-operator-tools/hbase-hbck2/README.md

 ```
 $ mvn install
 ```
-The built _HBCK2_ jar will be in the `target` sub-directory.
+The built _HBCK2_ jar will be in the `target` subdirectory.

 ## Running _HBCK2_
 The _HBCK2_ jar does not include dependencies; it is not built as a 'fat' jar.
 Dependencies must be `provided`.
-Building, adjusting the target hbase version in the top-level pom to match your deploy will make for the smoothest operation when run against your deploy (See the parent pom.xml `hbase-operator-tools` for the [hbase.version to set](https://github.com/apache/hbase-operator-tools/blob/master/pom.xml#L126)).
+Building, adjusting the target hbase version in the top-level pom to match your deployment will make for the smoothest operation when run against your deployment (See the parent pom.xml `hbase-operator-tools` for the [hbase.version to set](https://github.com/apache/hbase-operator-tools/blob/master/pom.xml#L126)).

 Where runtime interaction between _HBCK2_ and running cluster can get interesting is